chikusama/reggie/README.md

 front page was made by Html,Js,Css,Vue

 ■New features for login
-  The password for the administration registration is encrypted.using md5DigestAsHex Users register with their mobile phone number and enter a verification code. using alicom-dysms-api
+  The password for the administration registration is encrypted.Using md5DigestAsHex.
+  Users register with their mobile phone number and enter a verification code.
+Using alicom-dysms-api.

 Database　configuration：MysQL、Redis